 After foregoing traditional high school, I decided to complete my secondary school education and get college credit at Portland Community College.
 After that, I had some tough jobs before I went on to higher education.
 I managed a Starbucks store in downtown Seattle, was a top sales performer for Verizon Wireless and the former US West/Qwest Communications, had an extensive paper route covering two counties, and even sold burial plots.
 These jobs taught me how to do what it takes to get the job done, no matter the task.
 I firmly believe there is nothing I cannot do – and nothing you cannot do.

 Eventually I decided I needed to go back to school and immersed myself in reading everything I could get my hands on while completing undergraduate programs at New York University and Seattle University, earning degrees in Politics and Philosophy.
 My favorite philosophers are Jean Paul Sartre and Immanuel Kant.
-My Bachelor of Arts in Philosophy is the degree that challenged me the most and of which I am most proud.
 Studying Philosophy and the professors I had doing so changed my life.
 If I had not been an attorney, I would likely be teaching philosophical approaches to the self somewhere.
 I went on to get my law degree with honors from Seattle University School of Law, completing focus areas in both family and criminal law.
 While in law school, I interned for a large public defender agency, getting to do my first jury trials and finding I loved the courtroom all before graduating.
 Following law school, while working full time, I completed a Certificate in Law & Technology from the Sandra Day O’Connor School of Law at Arizona State University and a Masters degree in Criminology and Criminal Justice, also from Arizona State University.
 While studying in residence at ASU, I also acted as a graduate teaching assistant, instructing undergraduate students.
-I love teaching.

 Before private practice, I worked as a public defender and then as a staff attorney for Kitsap County Superior Court, a busy trial court, supporting four Superior Court judges.
 Working for the court was an invaluable experience that gave me perspective early in my career that I would not trade for any other legal experience.
-Later I worked for other local private firms gaining extensive experience handling family law and criminal cases before starting Dellino Law Group.
-Handling countless cases, I have appeared in courts all over Western Washington and have successfully tried cases in front of juries and conducted bench trials.
+Amongst other things, I learned a lot of what not to do and how to best position arguments.
+Later I worked for other local private firms gaining extensive experience handling family law and criminal cases before starting Dellino Family Law Group.
+Handling thousands of cases, I have appeared in courts all over Washington and have successfully tried cases in front of juries and conducted bench trials.
 It did not take long to realize that my background in criminal defense, coupled with my life experience, made me an incredibly fearless family law attorney with a focus on strategy and goal setting in an effective manner that is unique and highly effective.
 Family law is about compassion, details, strategy and humanity all at once.
 No one can put that together the way I can.

 I was born and raised in Seattle, the oldest of three children and the child of two lifelong educators.
 My parents are also native Seattleites — and my heroes.
 Most of my immediate and large extended family live here.
 I care about this community and believe in giving back to make it better.
-I am lucky to serve as a volunteer attorney for King County Bar Association’s Family Law Neighborhood Legal Clinic and Domestic Violence Clinic.
+I serve as a volunteer attorney for King County Bar Association’s Family Law Neighborhood Legal Clinic.
 I am also involved with various animal rescue groups and community organizations.

 When I am not working, things I enjoy include spending time with my family, wrangling four dogs (three dachshunds and one big dog) and two rescue cats, plotting how many more animals I can make room for, researching new technology, watching baseball (especially the Yankees), exercising at Roundbox Fitness, and traveling as often as I can.
 I love the desert, the Big Island of Hawai’i, sports, competition of all kinds, being outside, and cooking when I have time.
 I dislike passive aggression and apathy.
-Sometimes I need to disconnect, but I will be available if you need me and have been known to talk to clients and my team in emergencies while I am in a boat, on the other side of the world, on the side of a cliff, or any number of other places where I can still get a cellular signal.
+Sometimes I need to disconnect, but I will do my best to be available if you need me or make sure that someone else is.
+I have been known to talk my clients or team while I am in a boat, on the other side of the world, on the side of a cliff, or any number of other places where I can still get a cellular signal.